What are employment classification types in the workplace?

 Consider all aspects of the employer-employee relationship

-Stay compliant with the law
+Stay aligned with the law